You must be an admin on a Starter, Team, or Business plan to acces the Admin Console.

 Note: To protect your plan's privacy, Dashlane automatically logs you out of the Admin Console when you close your browser.

-If you enabled 2-factor authentication on your Dashlane account, this setting also applies to your Admin Console login.
+If you enabled 2FA on your Dashlane account, this setting also applies to your Admin Console login.
 Each time you enter your Master Password, Dashlane asks you to enter a verification code.